-A producer only market so you are always talking to someone with an intimate hand in the production of what you are eating.
+A producer only market so you are always talking to someone with a direct hand in growing or making what you’re eating.
 Features special events throughout the season including vendor farm tours, yoga sessions and seasonal celebrations.

 Cass County Farmers Market

-Family Center Millwalk Mall 2601 Cantrell Road, Harrisonville, MO
+Family Center Farm & Home, 2601 Cantrell Road, Harrisonville, MO

 20 East 5th Street, Kansas City, MO